arisaziz/Video-Converter-K8/README.md

-# Devops Project: Video Converter
+# Devops Project: Video to Audio Converter
 convert video to audio using microservice architecture

 ## Architecture